 Actively participating in community education by hosting our region's Infection Prevention and Control Network.

-Learn more about MRSA on the Ministry of Health and Long-Term Care website.
+Learn more about patient safety indicators on the Health Quality Ontario website.